Repost from 2015. Edited, updated, and corrected.

 Other Arminian groups believe a person can repeatedly be saved, lost, saved, lost, saved.
 They often talk about a line that is crossed, when a person goes from a state of grace to being lost again.
-I have asked repeatedly over the years exactly where that line is and no one can tell me.
+I have asked repeatedly over the years exactly where that line is, and no Arminian can tell me.
 I have been told by more than one Arminian preacher, “You just KNOW when you have crossed the line.”

 Arminians have no problem explaining my life.
-It is quite simple to them; I once was saved and now I am lost.
+It is quite simple to them; I once was saved, and now I am lost.

-Perseverance of the Saints, Calvinism
+Perseverance (Preservation) of the Saints, Calvinism

 The perseverance of the saints is “once saved, always saved” with a twist.
 Calvinists believe salvation is a work done totally by God.
-From start to finish it is God who does it all.
-A person can not believe, exercise faith, or do anything apart from God giving them the power to do so.
+From start to finish, it is God who does it all.
+A person cannot believe, exercise faith, or do anything apart from God giving them the power to do so.
 Those whom God saves, God keeps.
 Now, God only saves a certain number of people.
 God knows exactly how many he will save.
 They are the elect.
 They have been predestined to salvation.
 No one but the elect will be saved.
 Everyone else need not apply.

 The God who saves is the God who causes believers to persevere to the end.
 If they don’t persevere to the end, then that is proof they were never saved to start with.

 Imagine a person going from church to church trying to find out the one true Christian message of salvation.
-You would think Christians could agree on the most basic of truths, salvation.
+You would think Christians could agree on the most basic of truths: salvation.

 But they don’t.

 I am convinced that Christians better hope that God is a universalist.
-If not, hell is going to be filled with Christians.
+If not, Hell is going to be filled with Christians.